America’s gas-fueled vehicles imperil Biden’s climate goals

 “The situation is only getting worse as far as the volume that needs to be exchanged,” Campau said.

-Campau and others say it would take highly attractive government incentives to lure additional people out of their gas-burners — something like a reprise of the 2009 cash-for-clunkers program proposed by Senate Majority Leader Chuck Schumer of New York, but on a vastly larger scale.
+He and others say it would take highly attractive government incentives to lure additional people out of their gas-burners — something like a reprise of the 2009 cash-for-clunkers program proposed by Senate Majority Leader Chuck Schumer of New York, but on a vastly larger scale.
 The Schumer plan proposes rebates of at least $3,000 for people to scrap combustion vehicles for electrics.

 Bill Hare, director of Climate Analytics, a Berlin-based climate think tank, predicted that pollution reductions in the transportation sector will come after 2030 as the electric vehicle fleet grows.